darkreapyre/amazon-sagemaker-workshop/README.md

 	- Closing the browser tab for the Jupyter terminal, will return you to the Jupyter homepage.
 	- Click on the __amazon-sagemaker-workshop__ folder to enter it and start the next module.

+### Using Jupyter Notebboks

+Jupyter notebooks tell a story by combining explanatory text and code.
+There are two types of "cells" in a notebook:  code cells, and "markdown" cells with explanatory text.
+- You will be running the code cells.
+These are distinguished by having "In" next to them in the left margin next to the cell, and a greyish background.
+Markdown cells lack "In" and have a white background.
+- To run a code cell, simply click in it, then either click the **Run Cell** button in the notebook's toolbar, or use Control+Enter from your computer's keyboard.
+- It may take a few seconds to a few minutes for a code cell to run.
+Please run each code cell in order, and only once, to avoid repeated operations.
+For example, running the same training job cell twice might create two training jobs, possibly exceeding your service limits.
+- Run through each cell in the video-game-sales notebook to complete this module

 ## Module 2:  Video Game Sales Notebook

 In this module, we'll work our way through an example Jupyter notebook that demonstrates how to use an Amazon-provided algorithm in SageMaker.
 More specifically, we'll use SageMaker's version of XGBoost, a popular and efficient open-source implementation of the gradient boosted trees algorithm.
 Gradient boosting is a supervised learning algorithm that attempts to predict a target variable by combining the estimates of a set of simpler, weaker models.
 XGBoost has done remarkably well in machine learning competitions because it robustly handles a wide variety of data types, relationships, and distributions.
 It often is a useful, go-to algorithm in working with structured data, such as data that might be found in relational databases and flat files.